Using the scripts

 Working with multiple phenotypes

 All example scripts only deal with one phenotype at a time.
 However, users may wish to work with multiple phenotypes at once.
 We will soon include here example of code that can be used to efficiently implement several phenotypes at once, drawing on research currently underway.
+We are also working on “How To?” guides that will demonstrate how to use the code lists in a more realistic setting.